 2. Front Squat

 The steel mace front squat is another staple exercise you ought to master before moving on to more advanced lower body or full-body mace bell exercises.
 Start by holding the mace in the same position you did when setting up for the overhead press (feet hip-distance, both hands in front of the chest, palms facing forward, etc.).
-Then, follow these steps:
+Then, follow the below five steps.

 - Inhale, brace your core, and lower into a squat